 Occasionally an entry might be made under an author erroneously (in the event that multiple experts are sharing a console and making alternating entries for example).
 It is possible to include the actual author as a co-author after the fact, which currently allows them to edit/correct entries, but it would be nice if a co-author could claim ownership of the entry (swapping them with the primary author).
 The non-author could then be removed from the co-author list, potentially making questions on the given entry more straight forward, allowing them to be directed to the actual author of the entry.

-#1 Updated by Kyle Hazelwood about 3 years ago
+#1 Updated by Kyle Hazelwood over 3 years ago

 - Category set to Client